 Q: I really couldn’t care less about politics or all these things which at one time seemed so important.
 Is that bad?

 Lester: No, you are right.
-The higher you go the more you see the Perfection and therefore the less you see the problems.
+The higher you go the more you see the perfection and therefore the less you see the problems.
 The more one sees problems, the lower one is.
 What you’re talking about is problems.
-The people who see them want you to be the way they are, and will tell you that you’re wrong.
-This is one thing you must be on guard against; as you grow those who are not up to you will try to pull you down to where they are.
-Let them think you are wrong.
-You know you are right.
-Don’t argue; it’s fruitless.

-Q: Just do everything with a desire to help and that is love.
+Q: So, I should just do everything with a desire to help, and that is love.

-Lester: Yes, just feel love, you don’t necessarily have to do.
+Lester: Yes, just feel love–you don’t necessarily have to do anything.
 Love, and your thoughts, are positive.
 Thought is far more powerful than action.
 It’s the basis of and effects action; it’s the initiator.
 It comes before it and determines action.
 A realized being sitting in a cave somewhere all by himself is doing more good for the world than organizations of action.
 He is aiding everyone, his help being subconsciously received by all.

-Q: Sometimes 1 think it’s easier to just be one of the mob.
+Q: Sometimes 1 think it’s easier to go along with the crowd.